SteveCastle/openmob/packages/starling/README.md

 # Starling Platform

-A gatsby based rendering engine to build fast landing pages off of the OpenMob platform.
+A gatsby based rendering engine to build fast landing pages off of the OpenMob Shrike platform.